How to Set Up a New Mac: Should You Migrate or Do a Clean Installation?

 - Music; this may contain AppleScripts, if you have used any with the Music app.

 - Preference Panes; if there are any that you’ve installed that you still use.
+Very few apps install preference panes any more, so it’s likely that you won’t have any.

 There’s a lot of important data in the Application Support folder.
 In addition to the above folders, it’s a good idea to copy any folder whose modification date is in the past year or so.
 To do this, choose View > As List, then right-click the window header — where you see columns like Name and Size — and enable Date Modified.
 Click that header, to sort in date order.
 Start looking at the newest dates and work your way back.
-Also, if you see folders with names for apps that you know you no longer use, then don’t copy them.
-Do the same for the library folder in general.
-But, check inside the folders to see if they contain contents with newer modification dates than those shown for the folders; this is probably a bug, but a lot of the folders in my Library folder have older modification dates than their contents.
-One folder you don’t need to copy is /Library/Caches; this may be quite large, and your apps will create new caches as you use them.
+If you see folders with names for apps that you know you no longer use, then don’t copy them.

-You’ll notice, as you start working with the new Mac, that you will need to enter serial numbers for all of the apps that you did not purchase from the Mac App Store.
+You’ll notice, as you start working with the new Mac, that you may need to enter serial numbers for all of the apps that you did not purchase from the Mac App Store.
 This is because many apps store invisible files on your Mac for registration purposes, and you haven’t copied these.
 So make sure you know where your serial numbers are.

 As you work on your new Mac, you may find that certain files are missing.
 For this reason you should absolutely not delete your old backup, and especially the ~/Library folder.
 You may need to go back into that folder and copy some other files to the new Mac.